 The middle son of heavyweight Dennis Mitchell, younger brother of John and older brother of amateur champion Karl.
 Steve Mitchell followed his dad's footsteps into the ring for a short time during the 1960s and 1970s.

 George appears to have been a wrestler, turned boxer, and drawn back to wrestling at the time of the wrestling renaissance when his boxing career had peaked.
 We have found records of him wrestling in New Zealand as early as 1917, two years before his boxing debut at Auckland Town Hall.
+There is something of a mystery about his background.
 He is billed at times as a Croatian, Serbian and New Zealander, and manages to be champion of each country simultaneously!

 Add to that his name, George Crawford, and here we find a seventeen stone, super strong melting pot.